thuyetlamm/utility-kits/README.md

 Develop by Lam Nguyen [My github](https://github.com/thuyetlamm)

-A comprehensive collection of basic utility functions including `isEmpty`, `get`, `merge`, `deepClone`, and more.
+A comprehensive collection of basic utility functions including `isEmpty`, `get`,`set`, `merge`, `deepClone`, and more.
 This library aims to simplify common operations in JavaScript/TypeScript applications.

 ## Installation